Licensing Artificial Intelligence Systems

 Rights of Licensor and Licensee, Liability for IP Infringement by AI, Rights to Product of AI System

-This CLE webinar will provide guidance to counsel on addressing the IP and risk allocation challenges that arise when licensing AI.
+This CLE webinar will guide counsel on addressing the IP and risk allocation challenges that arise when licensing artificial intelligence (AI).
 The panel will discuss how AI licensing agreements differ from traditional software licensing agreements.
 The panel will also discuss the key provisions to be considered, including rights to the AI product and liability and indemnification for the use and operation of the AI software.

 - Determining what rights licensor and licensee have to AI